kubeflow/examples/named_entity_recognition/documentation/step-2-build-components.md

 Upload all three component specifications to your Google Cloud Storage and make it public accessible by setting the permission to `allUsers`.

 > It is also possible to upload those files to a storage solution of your choice.
+GCS currently only supports public object in the GCS.

 Navigate to the components folder `/components/` open `copy_specification.sh` set your bucket name `BUCKET="your-bucket"` and run the following command: